diamante-io/Aurora/services/aurora/internal/docs/reference/resources/account.md

 title: Account
 ---

-In the HcNet network, users interact using **accounts** which can be controlled by a corresponding keypair that can authorize transactions.
+In the DiamNet network, users interact using **accounts** which can be controlled by a corresponding keypair that can authorize transactions.
 One can create a new account with the [Create Account](./operation.md#create-account) operation.

-To learn more about the concept of accounts in the HcNet network, take a look at the [HcNet account concept guide](https://www.hcnet.org/developers/learn/concepts/accounts.html).
+To learn more about the concept of accounts in the DiamNet network, take a look at the [DiamNet account concept guide](https://www.diamnet.org/developers/learn/concepts/accounts.html).

 When aurora returns information about an account it uses the following format: